When blood gets into a person's urine (pee), doctors call it hematuria

 Most teens who have hematuria won't need any kind of treatment for it.
 Hematuria

-that is due to a UTI will be treated with
+that is due to a UTI will

 If you've been treated for hematuria, your doctor will probably want you to get